natecostello/van_two_point_oh/blog/2022-5-13-starlink/starlink.md

 POE Box:
 The POE box will receive 24V power via a barrel connector.
-It will contain a 24-48V boost converter.
+It will contain a 24-48V (or 24-56V) boost converter.
 It will have a rocker switch to cut power to the boost converter and all downstream components.
-The boost converter will provide 48V to a POE injector.
+The boost converter will provide 48V (or 56V) to a [DishyPowa POE injector](https://dishypowa.com/).
 The POE box will contain two RJ45 sockets, one for the router, and one for data + POE to dishy.
-Two internal CAT5E Jumpers will connect the POE injector and the two RJ45 sockets and perform wire swaps needed for dishy power.
+The DishyPowa injector will perform wire swaps needed for dishy power.

 POE Box Components:
 * [Project box](https://www.amazon.com/LeMotech-Plastic-Electrical-Project-Junction/dp/B07D23BF7Y/).
 This box is large enough to contain all components (with converter mounted on top).